nomoixyz/vulcan/docs/src/examples/accounts/example.md

 ### Use method chaining on addresses

-This example shows how to use method chaining on addresses
+Use method chaining on addresses to call multiple methods

 ```solidity
 // SPDX-License-Identifier: MIT